Paying for Child Care

 With a Dependent Care FSA, you use pre-tax dollars to pay qualified out-of-pocket child care expenses, like tuition.
 The money you contribute to a Dependent Care FSA is not subject to payroll taxes, so you end up paying less in taxes and taking home more of your paycheck.

 There’s also a federal tax credit for child care expenses.
-Like many tax credits, it declines as income rises.
+Like many tax credits, the lower your income, the more you can claim.

 Some companies offer child care benefits as part of their compensation package.
 Ask your boss or HR rep about it.